 One Pan Cacio e Pepe Risotto Orzo

 If you give this One Pan Cacio e Pepe Risotto Orzo recipe a try, feel free to rate/leave a review!
 You can also tag me on Instagram or TikTok!

-Make sure to check out my other recipes from my February Orzo Series Part 2:
+Make sure to check out some other recipes from my February Orzo Series Part 2!

+One Pan Cacio e Pepe Risotto Orzo